aws-samples/containers-blog-maelstrom/sem-var-ecr-watcher-app-runner/README.md

 ![Semantic Versioning](images/versioning.png)

 Here are some general rules for semantic versioning:
-* When a release contains backward-incompatible changes, the MAJOR version is incremented.
+* When a release contains backward-incompatible changes, the MAJOR version is incremented
-* When a release contains backward-compatible changes, the MINOR version is incremented.
+* When a release contains backward-compatible changes, the MINOR version is incremented
-* PATCH version is incremented for releases that contain only bug fixes and no other changes.
+* PATCH version is incremented for releases that contain only bug fixes and no other changes

 By using semantic versioning, developers can communicate the impact of a release to users, making it easier to understand the risks and benefits of updating to a new version.
 It also helps organizations to adopt a more predictable and consistent approach to versioning and releasing their software.
 Semantic versioning is not a replacement for a changelog or release notes.
 It is a way to convey the impact of a release, but it does not provide any information about the changes made.